dassjosh/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/DiscordSku.md

 # GetSkus method

 Returns all SKUs for a given application.
 Because of how our SKU and subscription systems work, you will see two SKUs for your premium offering.
+[List SKUs](https://discord.com/developers/docs/resources/sku#list-skus)

 ```csharp
 public static IPromise<List<DiscordSku>> GetSkus(DiscordClient client, Snowflake applicationId)